mathie/mathie.github.io/_posts/2008/2008-11-13-dropping-daily-rates.markdown

 And, to the UK Ruby talent; if you've always fancied the idea of remote working for a US company, now is a good time to convince them it's worth a try.
 But only once I've got my books full again. :-)

-Oh, and the main, subtle, take-home point of this post: **Rubaidh Ltd is looking for new work and is happy working for anybody, anywhere!  <a href="mailto:mathie@rubaidh.com">Get in touch!</a>** :-)
+Oh, and the main, subtle, take-home point of this post: **Rubaidh Ltd is looking for new work and is happy working for anybody, anywhere!
+[Get in touch!](mailto:mathie@rubaidh.com)** :-)